fltk/fltk/README.Wayland.txt

 These packages allow to run FLTK apps under the Gnome-Wayland desktop:
 - gnome-core
 - libgtk-3-dev   <== highly recommended, gives windows a Gnome-style titlebar
+- libdecor-0-dev and libdecor-0-plugin-1-gtk in versions ≥ 0.2.0
+                 <== Recommended if available for the Linux version in use,
+                 <== FLTK uses a bundled copy of these packages otherwise.

 These packages allow to run FLTK apps under the KDE/Plasma-Wayland desktop:
 - kde-plasma-desktop